Configuration Options

 config

-Defines how the HiveMQ platform configuration is specified as a configMap.
+Defines how the HiveMQ Platform configuration is deployed as a Kubernetes object.

 • create: Boolean value, that configures whether to use a default HiveMQ configuration.